JoshKeegan/CVWS.NET/README.md

 along with CVWS.NET.
 If not, see <http://www.gnu.org/licenses/>.

 ## Status ##
 The system is in fully working order, with the library ready to be released as version 1.
-Work on a website and (very) basic documentation in in the early stages.
+Work on a website and (very) basic documentation is in the early stages.
 Until they are completed there are two resources that may be useful to anyone getting started with the library:

 * The Design & Implementation chapters of the [Dissertation Report](https://bitbucket.org/JoshKeegan/cvws.net/downloads/Dissertation%20Report.pdf) will help with understanding the roles of the various components and some of the algorithms used.